AmitKumarBhardwaj/Advanced_Excel_Sport_Data_Analysis/README.md

 ## Dataset:
-We are given data that are present in 3 sheets with the name - 1)Sportsmen:It contains information about sportsmen member id,full name,birthdate,gender,country code,country name,email,salary,blood group,sport location ,weight.....
+We are given data that are present in 3 sheets with the name - 1)Sportsmen:It contains information about sportsmen member id,full name,birthdate,gender,country code,country name,email,salary,blood group,sport location ,weight.....<br/>
-2)Sport:It contains information about type of sport and sport location.
+2)Sport:It contains information about type of sport and sport location.<br/>
 3)Location:It contains information about country code,country name and language of sportsmen.

 ## Tools Used: